 It’s just that simple.

-However, perhaps you’d heard this before but still can’t understand all the hype or hoopla around print samples and why you absolutely need them.
+However, perhaps you’ve heard this before but still can’t understand all the hype or hoopla around print samples and why you absolutely need them.
 Fair enough.

 After all, it’d be wise to be a bit cautious of such advice coming from a print lab itself.
 Yet, we’re not alone in this sentiment.
 Dorie – a prominent and respected figure in the industry, feels no differently.

 “I truly believe that clients need to see and start envisioning themselves living in this album; being shown on the wall before they get to the sales session,” she proclaims.

 “I don’t know too many people; too many clients who I could say – no pricing; no showing samples, nothing and they come into my sales room, and I say ‘OK, here is this album and this album is $4800.
 How would you like to pay?’”

 We can start to understand the importance of having samples on hand: they literally make the sale for your business.